What is a Trademark Allowance Rate?

 With so many options for trademark filing services, how do you compare one trademark service to another?
-One way to determine a trademark attorney’s track record is to look at the trademark allowance rate.
-This metric provides a percentage of allowed trademarks in view of all trademark filings filed by an attorney.
-How do we calculate this trademark approval rating?
+I have come up with a way to measure a trademark attorney’s track record by calculating the trademark allowance rate.
+This metric provides a better gauge of the efficacy of a trademark attorney.

 Want to register your trademark with a higher probability of success?
 Call patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore having us file your next trademark application.